shargr2/OpenWeatherMap-API-Analysis-Project/README.md

-# Unit 6 | Assignment - What's the Weather Like?
+# What's the Weather Like?

 ## Background

-In this project we attempt to show how the weather changes based on longitude and latitude.
+In this project I attempted to show how the weather changes based on longitude and latitude.

 ## WeatherPy